johnnywoo/hatchet/README.md

     # a newline char or the end of file
     eol: /(\r?\n|$)/

+Look into hatchet.hatchet for additional syntax constructs (grouping, alternatives).

+### Whitespace

+In order to unclutter the grammar definition, Hatchet allows inline whitespace (spaces and table) between any tokens.
+This way you don't have to manually insert whitespace tokens everywhere.

+In future, there might be a possibility to switch between three whitespace modes:

+ 1. No implicit whitespace at all
+ 2. Implicit inline whitespace (current behaviour, useful for line-based config files)
+ 3. Implicit whitespace including line breaks (useful for XML-like syntaxes)

 ### Special tokens

 `_quoted_` is a special (predefined) token for a quoted string, i.e. "line \n other line" or 'whatever'